aniskip/aniskip-extension/README.md

-# typescript-opening-skipper-frontend
+# typescript-aniskip-extension

-Web browser extension to skip openings and endings
+Web browser extension to skip anime openings and endings